 2. Ditch The Chemical Cleaning & Personal Care Products

-You’ll also find many of these same harmful chemicals in most commercial, big-brand personal care products: Soaps, shampoos, conditioners, and even toothpaste.
+You’ll also find many of these same harmful chemicals in most commercial, big-brand personal care products that you probably use on a daily basis, such as soaps, shampoos, conditioners, cleansers, moisturisers, mouthwash and toothpaste.

-Why are these chemicals toxic?
-As an example, parabens are endocrine disruptors that behave like estrogen which are very harmful to your immune system.
+Because many of the chemical ingredients are known endocrine disruptors that behave like estrogen which can be very harmful to your immune system.

-You can replace these products with less toxic or non-toxic alternatives, which you can find in good health food markets these days, or in our online store.
-One of the best ways to pivot your household cleaning, skin care and personal care routine is to start embracing the wander and versatility of products made with pure essential oils.
+One of the best ways to fix your household cleaning, skin care and personal care routines is to start embracing the versatility and natural benefits of products made with pure essential oils.

 3. Filter Your Drinking Water

 The water you drink directly from the tap in your home can also contribute to your toxic load.

 The Environmental Working Group in the USA writes, “EWG’s Tap Water Database collects data from nearly 50,000 local utilities in 50 states – everything their required annual tests found in your community’s drinking water.
 The disturbing truth shown by the data is that when most Americans drink a glass of tap water, they're also getting a dose of industrial or agricultural contaminants linked to cancer, harm to the brain and nervous system, changes in the growth and development of the fetus, fertility problems and/or hormone disruption.”

 Thankfully, you can remove contaminants such as chlorine, fluoride and heavy metals from your tap water by filtering or distilling your water.